nodemcu/nodemcu-firmware/CONTRIBUTING.md

 1. `git checkout <branch-name>`
 1. Make changes to the code base and commit them using e.g. `git commit -a -m 'Look ma, I did it'`
 1. When you're done:
- 1. [Squash your commits](http://www.andrewconnell.com/blog/squash-multiple-git-commits-into-one).
-There are [several ways](http://stackoverflow.com/a/5201642/131929) of doing this.
+ 1. Think about [squashing (some of) your commits](http://www.andrewconnell.com/blog/squash-multiple-git-commits-into-one).
+There are [several ways](http://stackoverflow.com/a/5201642/131929) to do this.
+There's no need to squash everything into a single commit as GitHub offers to do this when we merge your changes.
+However, you might want to trim your commit history to relevant chunks.
  1. Bring your fork up-to-date with the NodeMCU upstream repo ([see below](#keeping-your-fork-in-sync)).
 Then rebase your branch on `dev` running `git rebase dev`.
 1. `git push`
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) (PR) on GitHub.